Updated: Oct 14, 2021

-It’s that time of year, when there’s all kinds of buzz about setting some plans for the upcoming year.
+It’s that time of year when there are all kinds of buzz about setting some plans for the upcoming year.

 You might be thinking about setting goals, a theme word (check out our post on this a few years ago), or a resolution to work on living a happier, healthier life.

 I’m so all for this and I’ve already decided on my theme for next year (it’s “Intentional” if you’re curious).
 I’ve made a goal list and a timeline for when I want to accomplish those goals throughout the upcoming year.
 Honestly, this is one of my favourite things to do!